FleekHQ/space-daemon/README.md

 By default, Space Daemon connects to hosted services provided by Fleek.
 This should be good if you just want to get it running quickly.
 However, if you want to connect to your own services, read the [Modules Section](https://github.com/FleekHQ/space-poc#Modules).

+### Downloading the binary

+Check out the releases [here](https://github.com/FleekHQ/space-poc/releases/tag).
+You can download the latest version for your OS and you should be good to go.

+If you want to run Space Daemon by source, check out [this section](https://github.com/FleekHQ/space-poc#Running)

 ## Usage

 Space Daemon provides a gRPC interface.
 You can read its proto schema [here](https://github.com/FleekHQ/space-poc/blob/master/grpc/pb/space.proto).
 It contains methods to: